Mitsubishi: History

 Mitsubishi was established in 1870, two years after the Meiji Restoration, with shipping as its core business.
 Its diversification was mostly into related fields.
 It entered into coal-mining to gain the coal needed for ships, bought a shipbuilding yard from the government to repair the ships it used, founded an iron mill to supply iron to the shipbuilding yard, started a marine insurance business to cater for its shipping business, and so forth.
 Later, the managerial resources and technological capabilities acquired through the operation of shipbuilding were used to expand the business further into the manufacture of aircraft and equipment.
 The experience of overseas shipping led the firm to enter into a trading business.

 In 1881, the company bought into coal mining by acquiring the Takashima Mine, followed by Hashima Island in 1890, using the production to fuel their extensive steamship fleet.
 They also diversified into shipbuilding, banking, insurance, warehousing, and trade.
 Later diversification carried the organization into such sectors as paper, steel, glass, electrical equipment, aircraft, oil, and real estate.
 As Mitsubishi built a broadly based conglomerate, it played a central role in the modernization of Japanese industry.

-In February 1921, the Mitsubishi Internal Combustion Engine Manufacturing Company in Nagoya invited British Sopwith Camel designer Herbert Smith, along with several other former Sopwith engineers to assist in creating an aircraft manufacturing division.
-After moving to Japan, they designed the Mitsubishi 1MT, Mitsubishi B1M, Mitsubishi 1MF, and Mitsubishi 2MR.

-The merchant fleet entered into a period of diversification that would eventually result in the creation of three entities:
+In 1894, Hisaya Iwasaki succeeded his uncle Yanosuke as president.
+During his tenure until 1916, he modernised the Nagasaki Shipyard and developed Marunouchi as a business district.